Student Device Program - Technology Resources - McDonogh School

 • Students planning to take robotics or computer science classes will not be able to use a Chromebook to complete all of their homework

-Although there is no firm requirement for a certain brand or model of device, the Technology Department has partnered with Dell and local vendor DSR to provide a selection of models of Chromebook and Windows PC laptop across various price points that meet our recommended minimum specifications:
+Although there is no firm requirement for a certain brand or model of device, the Technology Department has partnered with local vendor DSR to provide a selection of models of Chromebook and Windows PC laptops across various price points that meet our recommended minimum specifications:

 All MacBook devices currently available from Apple meet our recommended minimum specifications, although we do recommend AppleCare be purchased with any MacBook; Apple offers education discounts with a valid student ID.